 Number Two: Give honest and sincere appreciation.

 Everyone loves receiving words of appreciation, the only problem is that we don’t say them often enough - far from it actually.
 And the best thing about it, it can be really powerful!

 There is just one way to get anybody to do anything.
 That is by making the other person WANT to do it.
-That’s why arousing enthusiasm in your people is the greatest asset you can posses.
+That’s why arousing enthusiasm in your people is the greatest asset you can possess.
 And the way to develop the best that is in a person is by honest and sincere appreciation - don’t flatter but actually mean what you have to say.

 Number Three: Arouse in the other person an eager want.

 This sounds a little weird at first but think about it like this: The only way on earth to influence other people is to talk about what they want and showing them how to get it.
 This means that you’re putting yourself in the other person’s POV and seeing things from their angle as well as your own.